AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Introduction

 The major challenge of implementing \oursystem is the high computational complexity of the log matching.
-It is caused by the coupling relation that when a node is matched, its successors are the candidates for matching subsequent logs.
-Specifically, there may be multiple nodes being candidates when matching a log record produced by some mechanisms, \eg, exception handling \cite{exceptionHandling}, reflection~\cite{li2016droidra} and inter-component communication (ICC)~\cite{DBLP:conf/icse/0029BBKTARBOM15}.
-What's worse, to evade malware detection, Android attackers may abuse these mechanisms~\cite{li2016droidra,octeau2016combining}, which makes the number of possible candidate paths increase exponentially.
-A straightforward method is to record enough logs to distinguish each branch, but the runtime overhead imposed on the Android devices is considerable.
-Existing static analysis tools \cite{li2016droidra,DBLP:conf/icse/0029BBKTARBOM15} cannot parse obfuscated or encrypted arguments in the above mechanisms so far.
+It is caused by the coupling relation that is when a node is matched, its successors are the candidates for matching subsequent logs.
+There may be multiple nodes being candidates for matching a log record involving reflection~\cite{li2016droidra}, inter-component communication (ICC)~\cite{octeau2016combining}, transitions in the Android lifecycle~\cite{DBLP:conf/pldi/ArztRFBBKTOM14} and other mechanisms.
+For example, unresolved reflective calls may hide the call hierarchies of different methods with \texttt{invoke()} calls, which makes that the candidates of the calls are undecided; imprecise ICC links and uncertain transitions in the Android lifecycle may incur that the branches that are not executed at runtime are regarded as candidate paths.
+What's worse, to evade malware detection, Android attackers may abuse the mechanisms, which makes the number of possible candidate paths increase exponentially.